bootstrapping

 Industry: Media and Technology

-Bootstrapping Strategy: Michael Arrington founded TechCrunch in 2005 as a blog covering the startup and technology industry.
-He initially funded the website through his own savings and personal investment without external funding.
+• Bootstrapping Strategy: Michael Arrington founded TechCrunch in 2005 as a blog covering the startup and technology industry.
+He initially funded the website with his own savings and personal investment without external funding.

 Example 3: GoPro by Nick Woodman